LesFerch/WinSetView/README.md

 Rename CaptureCustom.reg to WinSetViewCustom.reg and place it in the AppData folder to have it applied by WinSetView.
 WinSetView.ps1 will import the file WinSetViewCustom.reg after all other settings are applied.
 This will override any settings applied by WinSetView!

-Note: There are no FolderType keys for This PC, Network, and Recycle Bin, so they can only be set via the BagMRU/Bags keys.
-It's too complicated to provide complete, discrete options for This PC, Network, and Recycle Bin in WinSetView.
-It just makes more sense to capture these values if you really want custom settings beyond what WinSetView can provide.

 Please, if you don't know what you're doing, avoid this level of customization!

 **StartRegeditClean.cmd**